 Great for: urban runners and competitive cyclists (or anyone who love sharing their cycling activities!).

-A less well known but just as useful planning tool, Komoot combines straightforward route planning with a clever set of user-submitted highlights.
+A less well known (but just as useful) planning tool that is quickly gaining popularity, Komoot combines straightforward route planning with a clever set of user-submitted highlights.
 There are a variety of modes, whether you are heading hiking in the mountains or just exploring your local area on two wheels.
 Set your activity, add your start and end points, and then browse the map to see if any of the highlight icons takes your fancy.
 There are also handy pre-made collections of routes such as Cycling Around London.

 Great for: hiking, bike touring and gravel riding, plus discovering local highlights.